glassroom/heinsen_attention/README.md

 ### Usage

-Our implementation returns _the logarithm of Softmax attention_, which by construction is in the same space as `log_V`.
-In practice, we have found that using the logarithm of our attention mechanism as input to subsequent model components works well!
+Our implementation returns _the logarithm of Softmax attention_, which is in the same space as `log_V`.
+In practice, we have found that computing `log_V` directly from token states and using the logarithm of our attention mechanism as input to subsequent model components works well!

 ```python
 # Load PyTorch module: